Mein Teil: Live performances

 It debuted in three consecutive concerts for members of the fan club, in October 2004.
 This song is one of the most notable live performances of the 2004–2005 Reise, Reise tour.
 From the central backstage access, Till Lindemann appears pulling a giant cooking pot.
 He is dressed as a blood-stained chef holding a microphone with a large, real cooking knife attached to the end.
 Keyboardist Christian "Flake" Lorenz appears in the pot, with metal cylinders attached to his arms and legs, and plays the keyboard during the song.
 After the second chorus, Till takes a flamethrower and roasts the bottom of the pot, "cooking" Flake.
 Flake escapes from the pot and starts running around the stage with flames erupting from his arms and legs, while chased by a knife-wielding Till.

 When Flake was asked about what it is like to perform this, he said: "It is fine.
 It is only pain.
 Although one can not breathe in, because then one would inhale the flames and die".
 Due to all of the theatrical performance, the song usually extended to six or seven minutes when played live.
 It was played at every concert of the Ahoi Tour, but was dropped on the Liebe ist für alle da Tour, a move which irritated many fans.
-However, it returned to playlist for the Latin American leg of the tour in 2010, the Auckland and Perth legs of the Big Day Out festival and the South African leg of the tour in 2011, all replacing "Ich tu dir weh" except on the Brazllian leg of the South America tour, where both songs were played".
+However, it returned to playlist for the Latin American leg of the tour in 2010, the Auckland and Perth legs of the Big Day Out festival and the South African leg of the tour in 2011, all replacing "Ich tu dir weh" except on the Brazilian leg of the South America tour, where both songs were played.
 The song has since returned to the playlist of the Made in Germany 1995–2011 concert tour.
 They dropped the live performance again in 2016, until 2019, when it was included in the setlist for their Europe Stadium Tour.
-It has been included on the setlist for the North American Stadium Tour of 2022.
+It has been included on the setlist for the Europe Stadium Tour and North American Stadium Tour of 2022, and also for the Europe Stadium Tour 2023 and 2024.